 Adding the credentials

-To add your AWS credentials to Oomnitza, see Adding your AWS credentials to Oomnitza.
+When you create the integration, you need to add your AWS Access keys to Oomnitza.
+See Adding your AWS credentials to Oomnitza.

 Creating the asset integration